Julius Döring

-Julius Döring (August 31, 1818 in Dresden, Kingdom of Saxony – September 26, 1898 in Mitau, Russian Empire) was a Baltic German painter, drawing teacher, historian, archaeologist, librarian and museum worker.
+Julius Döring (31 August 1818 – 26 September 1898) was a Baltic German painter, drawing teacher, historian, archaeologist, librarian and museum worker.

 Biography

-Döring attended the Dresden Academy of Fine Arts.
+Friedrich Julius Döring was born on 31 August 1818 in Dresden, Kingdom of Saxony.
+He attended the Dresden Academy of Fine Arts.
 From 1838 he was trained there by Eduard Bendemann as portrait and history painter.
 In 1844, he traveled through southern Germany and northern Italy, drawing costumes for the poet E. Duller's "History of the German People" ("Geschichte des deutschen Volks").

-After the painting of his first altar painting in 1845 in Duren, Poznan, he was invited to Mitau to work as a drawing teacher at Jelgava Gymnasium, in addition to which he also taught private lessons, was actively engaged in making portraits and painting church altarpieces.
+After the painting of his first altar painting in 1845 in Poznań, he was invited to Mitau to work as a drawing teacher at Jelgava Gymnasium, in addition to which he also taught private lessons, was actively engaged in making portraits and painting church altarpieces.
 Döring was a long-time member of the Kurzeme Society of Literature and Art.
 Since 1860 he worked as a librarian at the Kurland Provincial Museum and Athenaeum.
 From 1887, he was a corresponding member of the Learned Estonian Society in Dorpat.